emmanueldonkor/emmanueldonkor/README.md

 ### Hi there 👋

+#I'm Emmanuel Donkor

+#I'm currently studying computer Engineering at Vistula University

+##Skills
+- Languages :C#, Java, JavaScript
+-WebDev: React, HTML, CSS/SASS

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about DSA and algorithm problems
-- 📫 How to reach me: ...
+- 📫 How to reach me: edonkor0000@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Football and music